MrRobz/my-little-tech-life-blog/_posts/2020-05-30-hooking-up-empress-blog-with-netlify-cms.md

 It will ask you if you want to update the `index.html` file and you should say yes 👍

-For this tutorial we will be using the [empress-attila-template](https://github.com/empress/empress-blog-attila-template).
+For this tutorial, we will be using the [empress-attila-template](https://github.com/empress/empress-blog-attila-template).

 ## Get to know Empress

-In your favorite code editor, open up the code generated, and take a look at the `content` directory.
+In your favourite code editor, open up the code generated, and take a look at the `content` directory.

 You will see that there are multiple Markdown files that represent blog posts.
 Open one `.md` file and you will see something like this: